-The food processor has removable parts and a motor so it’s very possible it could break down.
-Usually, it’s a power issue… something as simple as the top not being on correctly.
+Nevertheless, food processors have removable parts and a motor so it’s possible it could break down.
+Usually, it’s a power issue.
+Something as simple as the top not being on correctly.

-We are never prepared for breakdowns of any kind and this occurrence is no different.
+We are never ready for breakdowns of any kind, and this occurrence is no different.
 Well, to help eliminate worry, I’ve put together some common questions and answers.

 Without further ado, I’d like to welcome you to Food Processor Troubleshooting 101.

 “I don’t know what’s wrong with it.
-I got it as a gift for Christmas and I took it out the box after a few months and it won’t start.
-Now my husband is going to think I broke it ’cause he said I didn’t like it.
+I got it as a gift for Christmas, and I took it out the box after a few months, and it won’t start.
+Now my husband is going to think I broke it because he said I didn’t like it.
 Help!”

-Well, since it’s new we can rule out burn-out.
+Well, since it’s new, we can rule out burn-out.
 Problems such as these are likely associated with the power supply.
 The fault could be with the power cord, the outlet or the motor.
-Check to see if electrical outlet is in working order and reset it.
-The solution could be that the lid is not on properly, preventing it from starting.
+Check to see if the electrical outlet is in working order and reset it.
+The solution could be that the lid is not on correctly, preventing it from starting.

 “I’m trying to use one of my food processor’s accessories, but it won’t do anything.
 It won’t start when I press the button.
-I mean, the appliance will turn on its motor but that’s it.
-Goodness… why is this happening now?
+I mean, the appliance will turn on its motor, but that’s it.
+My god, why is this happening now?
 Can you help?”

 Is your blade stuck?
-This could be a problem.
+That could be a problem.
 Luckily, it doesn’t take much to solve it.
 You will need a channel lock to un-stick it.
 Unplug your unit, first and foremost.
 With your locks, latch on to the part of the blade that fits over the shaft.
-Next, tightly grab the plastic part over the shaft while holding the food processor down.
+Next, tightly grab the plastic piece over the shaft while holding the food processor down.

 Tips for a Clean Bill of Health